-Last week, the U.K. Health Minister Jeremy Hunt announced that an independent inquiry had been launched to determine how a “computer algorithm failure” stretching back to 2009 caused some 450,000 patients in England between the ages of 68 to 71 to not be invited for their final breast cancer screenings.
+Last week, the U.K. Health Minister Jeremy Hunt announced that an independent inquiry had been launched to determine how a “computer algorithm failure” stretching back to 2009 resulted in some 450,000 patients in England between the ages of 68 to 71 not receiving an invitation for their final breast cancer screenings.

 The errant algorithm was in the National Health System’s (NHS) breast cancer screening scheduling software, and remained undiscovered for nine years.

 “Tragically, there are likely to be some people in this group who would have been alive today if the failure had not happened,” Hunt went on to tell Parliament.
 He added that based on statistical modeling, the number who may have died prematurely as a result was estimated to be between 135 and 270 women.

 Next of kin of those women who missed their final exams and subsequently died from breast cancer would be contacted, Hunt said.
 The government would offer a formal apology, and determine whether the families are eligible for compensation.